kirstencurrie/kirstencurrie.github.io/project5.md

 ![Stable Diffusion AI Sketch Training](assets/img/stable_diffusion_7.png)

-Yes, that’s right — glittery pale purple demi cup bra and thong.
-Sorry, not sorry.

-Anyhow as you can see, my token (ksketch) and style were input at the end of the expression.
+As you can see, my token (ksketch) and style were input at the end of the expression.
 Placing a phrase in parentheses is supposed to help create more of an emphasis on that token when generating the image.

 ![Stable Diffusion AI Sketch Training](assets/img/stable_diffusion_8.png)